AmelioMansour/ShopifySentinel/replit.md

 ### Database (`shared/schema.ts`)
 - **scan_results** table - Stores scan history (only scans with free products)
   - `id` - Auto-incrementing primary key
-  - `storeUrl` - The Shopify store URL scanned
+  - `storeUrl` - The Shopify store URL scanned (unique constraint)
   - `storeName` - Store name extracted from scan
   - `freeProductCount` - Number of free products found (in stock)
   - `totalProductsScanned` - Total products scanned in the store
   - `discordUsername` - Discord username who initiated the scan
   - `scannedAt` - Timestamp of when the scan was performed
   - **Note**: Only scans with at least 1 free product are saved to the database
+  - **Upsert Behavior**: If a store is scanned multiple times, the database updates the existing record instead of creating duplicates

 ### Data Flow
 1. User invokes slash command in Discord